“Crimson and Clover” Lyrics Meaning (Tommy James and the Shondells)

 The song starts with uncertainty but also excitement.

 There’s an instant attraction, even though the woman is still a mystery.
-The singer isn’t claiming to know her well—only that something about her draws him in.
+He doesn’t know her well, but something about her draws him in.

 This is about love at first sight, or at least a deep fascination.